 Having such varied interests confused me in the past, leading me to ask, What am I about?
 What is my calling, my purpose?
 And what am I to, literally, call myself?

 My subject is the divine, God, universe, source, higher power.
 All these terms work.
 And to get even more granular, what I love most is writing about the divine experience.
-I now have the courage to say publicly that I'm a mystic, meaning I have direct experiences of the divine, of God.
+I have become comfortable saying publicly that I'm a mystic, that I have direct experiences of the divine, of God.

 I didn't list mystic in the list of things I do because it's not something I "do."
 It's who I am.
 It's the center of my being, of my life and it's what I want to write about.
 And so I do.
 Simple.

-My aim in my writing is to illustrate the divine experience so you, the reader, are able to recognize your own inner mystic in my words, remember your own connection with the divine.
+My aim in my writing is to illustrate the divine experience so you, the reader, are able to recognize your own inner mystic in my words.
+So that you can remember your own connection with the divine.
 And if you already have that, then to be a fellow traveler, confirmant and affirmant.
 My aim is for my writing to support and nurture your inner mystic.

 I also like to give pragmatic steps, tools and practices for achieving your spiritual goals where appropriate.